La Tur, Prima Donna & Chebris Cheese

 Cheesemonger Jack

 Jack is one of the most knowledgeable people I know about cheese.
-He can be a little opinionated about cheese and life in general, but his encyclopedia knowledge of cheese makes up for it.
-I asked Jack for three different cheeses to serve before dinner while we stood around getting to know each other a little better.
-Here are the three cheeses he selected, and each was fantastic in its own way.
+He can be opinionated about cheese and life, but his encyclopedic knowledge more than makes up for it.
+While we chatted, I asked him to pick out three cheeses to serve before dinner, and each one was outstanding in its own way.

 You can see the three different cheeses, what they cost (I think per pound in this case) and the type of milk used to make it.